-- Breakfast: ask your hosts where their fave place is to eat “tortilla,” aka Spanish omlette.
-To my mouth, it is neither of those (not in the sense of a Mexican tortilla nor a French omlette).
+- Breakfast: ask your hosts where their fave place is to eat “tortilla,” aka Spanish omelet.
+To my mouth, it is neither of those (not in the sense of a Mexican tortilla nor a French omelet).
 It’s very similar to scalloped potatoes…except its also nothing like that.
-It is uniquely Spanish, and sooooo dammmmnnn good.
+It is uniquely Spanish and sooooo dammmmnnn good.
 My fave was a decidedly non-touristy spot called La Austriaca.
 Yum.

 - Reina Sofia Museum.
 There’s nothing else like this, anywhere.
 The museum is as notable for its stunning blending of old- and new-world architecture as for the outstanding collection of 20th Century art–mostly Spanish–Picasso, Dali, and more.
 This museum was the place I finally began to appreciate Picasso!
 I also fell in love with the courtyard of the older Sabatini building.
 Of course, Madrid’s Prado Museum is more famous, but I found it overwhelming, both in the number of global visitors and the sheer number of art pieces crammed onto most walls.

 - Wander gay Chueca and just get lost.
 There are so many interesting shops, galleries, bars, and just simply cool places that it’s impossible to list them.
 Go a-wandering in this gay, yet all-welcoming neighborhood.